The music business is a cruel and shallow money trench,

 Each artist is different – and each artist needs a different approach.

-- We manage artists and get them record deals.
+We manage artists and get them record deals.
 Yes – in fact we worked with almost every major or important independent label in Europe and the rest of the world – but we also release music with our “a-la-Carte” catalogue on Rough Trade Distribution.
 Worldwide.
-Because sometimes an artist is not looking to sign off their right to a label, who might loose interest after the first album dropped – or is simply changing management or style.
+Because sometimes an artist is not looking to sign off their right to a label who might loose interest after the first album dropped – or is simply changing management or style.

 We release digital and physical.
 CDs and DVDs.
 From Canada to South Africa.
 Japan to Denmark.
 More than 500 releases since 1995.

-- We also promote our own tours.
+We also promote our own tours.
 2808-MGMT promoted more that 1200 shows in their 19 year career.
 We work as a European agent for the artists we work with – if they are in need of an agent, because their ticket sales might not interest the big players yet.
 We facilitated support tours for our artists with the biggest acts in indie, rock, metal and even dance music.
-Our artists have been touring with bands like “Linkin Park”, “HIM”, “Muse”, “Slayer”, “Machine Head”, “Staind”, “Papa Roach”, “Marilyn Manson”, “The Sounds”, “Mindless Self Indulgence” or others.
+Our artists have been touring with bands like “Linkin Park”, “HIM”, “Muse”, “Slayer”, “Machine Head”, “Staind”, “Papa Roach”, “Marilyn Manson”, “The Sounds”, “Mindless Self Indulgence” and others.